cchitsiang/awesome-stars/topics.md

 - [bevyengine/bevy](https://github.com/bevyengine/bevy) - A refreshingly simple data-driven game engine built in Rust
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [datafuselabs/databend](https://github.com/datafuselabs/databend) - A modern cloud data warehouse focusing on reducing cost and complexity for your massive-scale analytics needs.
 Open source alternative to Snowflake.
 Also available in the cloud: https://app.databend.c
-- [MaterializeInc/materialize](https://github.com/MaterializeInc/materialize) - Materialize is an Operational Data Warehouse: A cloud data warehouse with streaming internals, built for work that needs action on what’s happening right now.
+- [MaterializeInc/materialize](https://github.com/MaterializeInc/materialize) - The data warehouse for operational workloads.
 - [cube-js/cube](https://github.com/cube-js/cube) - 📊  Cube — The Semantic Layer for Building Data Applications
 - [pingcap/talent-plan](https://github.com/pingcap/talent-plan) - open source training courses about distributed database and distributed systems
 - [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!